dgwyer/create-wp-block/README.md

 `npx create-wp-block todo-list -b block1 block2 block3`

 This will create a plugin with the slug `todo-list`, which contains three blocks with slugs: `block1`, `block2`, `block3`.
 Each block is located inside its own sub-folder. e.g. `/src/block1/`.

+Enable full Tailwind integration with the `--tw` option:

+`npx create-wp-block todo-list -b block1 block2 block3 --tw`

+Each block compiles its own Tailwind styles, which is inline with how blocks are compiled with `@wordpress/create-block`.
+Blocks continue to maintain their own styles independently.

+For quick testing you can disable wp-scripts with the `--ns` option:

+`npx create-wp-block todo-list -b block1 block2 block3 --ns`

+This doesn't install npm modules and creates the block plugin much quicker.

 # Trouble Shooting